notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Clickable Link Settings**: Affects behavior of URLs in your document.
 (Moved in v7.9.2; previously in the [Misc](#misc) settings)
     * `☐ Enable`: text that appears to be a URL will allow you to double-click to open that URL in your default browser.
 When you hover over the URL, it will change to the style defined in **Style Configurator > Global Styles > URL hovered**
     * `☐ No underline`: will remove the underline normally present on a link
-    * `☐ Enable fullbox mode`: the background color and foreground color will change on hoverover; when disabled, just the foreground color will change (new to v7.9.2)
+    * `☐ Enable fullbox mode`: the background color and foreground color will change on hoverover; when unchecked, just the foreground color will change (new to v7.9.2)
     * `URI Customized Schemes`: Space-separated list of additional schemes to recognize as URLs (new to v7.9.2).
 The schemes `ftp:// http:// https:// mailto: file://` are always recognized, no matter what the contents of this setting, so they do not need to be included in this entry box.